ozone-his/ozone-docker-compose/readme/manual-setup.md

 ### Step 7.
 Set up Traefik

 This step is optional but recommended since Traefik brings many benefits as a reverse proxy for your Ozone project.

+Traefik solves a known URL redirection issue that will show up when using Apache 2.
+Incorrect `/spahome` redirections occur (instead of of the correct `/spa/home` path), leading to disrupting 404 errors that need to be corrected manually by changing the incorrect URL in the browser's address bar.

 ⚠️ Traefik will not work in Gitpod.

 #### Using Traefik proxy